|Fuente Osmeña Fountain, American Colonial|

 On the New Design Series/BSP Series (1985- 2017) of the Philippine Currency, the fifty-peso note shows President Sergio Osmeña Sr. on the obverse or front.
 And in one corner of the banknote, the Fuente Osmeña fountain is depicted.

 There were already American expatriates who lived and worked in Cebu during this time.
+Most of them had positions in the American Colonial Government.
+An example would be district health officer, Dr. Arlington Pond.
 Most of the funds that were used to finish the project came from American financing through a bond issue that was floated in New York.
-It was spearheaded by the International Banking Corporation, predecessor of Citibank, in the Philippines.
+It was spearheaded by the International Banking Corporation, the predecessor of Citibank, in the Philippines.

 Another trivia worth knowing: the father of National Artist for Music, Lucrecia Kasilag, was Marcial Kasilag who was among the pensionado returnees who became part of the team of engineers under Halsema.